nfwsncked/eip-6963-tutorial/README.md

 Ready to dive in?
 The interactive playground is all set up for you to try out everything you've learned in this guide.
 It's the perfect place to experience how [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) operates in a real-world setting.

-Just pop over to the [interactive playground](https://eip-6963-tutorial.pages.dev/) and let the exploration begin.
+Just pop over to the [interactive playground](https://main.eip-6963-tutorial.pages.dev/) and let the exploration begin.
 It's a practical way to grasp how today's DApps can connect to a wallet using [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963).

 This guide is all about learning by doing.
-Let's walk through the steps you'll be taking in the [interactive tutorial](https://eip-6963-tutorial.pages.dev/) or on your local machine:
+Let's walk through the steps you'll be taking in the [interactive tutorial](https://main.eip-6963-tutorial.pages.dev/) or on your local machine:

-### Steps 1-3: Connection Flow
+### Steps 1-2: Connection Flow

 In these steps, you'll learn about the 'requestProvider' and 'announceProvider' events and how they work.
 You'll gain a clear understanding of how DApps can initiate connections with multiple injected wallet providers.
 You'll also see examples of these and related interfaces that are crucial for communicating with the wallets.

-### Steps 4-5: Persistence Handling

-These steps will show you how the browser keeps a connection with the wallet alive even after a page refresh.
-You'll also learn how to store a preferred wallet provider into localStorage for reuse after the page is refreshed.
-This is what makes [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963) so special for your DApp users: now they have the freedom to connect with their preferred wallet, instead of being limited to the wallet available in `window.ethereum`.

-### Steps 6-7: Message Signing and Sending a Transaction
+### Steps 3-4: Message Signing and Sending a Transaction

 In these final steps, you'll see how your DApp can utilize connected wallet providers to sign transactions using their preferred wallet.

+### Steps 5: Wallet Persistence Handling

+This step will guide you through saving a preferred wallet provider in localStorage for reuse, whether after refreshing the page or on your next visit.
+This introduces a fantastic new feature brought to you by [EIP-6963](https://eips.ethereum.org/EIPS/eip-6963), offering your DApp users the freedom to connect with their chosen wallet, moving away from the constraints of only using the wallet provided by `window.ethereum`.

 ---